 Print, complete and sign a Complainant Information Sheet ("CIS") from the links at the bottom of this page.
 Bring the completed and signed CIS with you when you come.

-Intake staff will interview you and, if your allegations are covered by the Act, will draft a charge which you must sign; non-housing charges must also be notarized.
+Intake staff will interview you and, if your allegations are covered by the Act, will draft a charge which you must sign; non-housing charges must also be signed and dated under oath or affirmation.
 IDHR staff does not suggest reasons to file, but will discuss the various types of discrimination and explain the procedures for filing a charge.
 In addition, IDHR may refer you to other agencies where appropriate.

 Due to the COVID-19 Pandemic, IDHR follows the safety protocols outlined by the State of Illinois and IL Central Management Services (CMS).
-IDHR will soon have details about walk-in and on-site services for Office hours: Monday through Friday, 8:30 A.M. to 5:00 P.M.
+IDHR will soon have details about walk-in and on-site services.
 Get more details below on IDHR office locations, directions, and hours with the links below.

 Accommodations for Persons with Disabilities